 Remuneration packages for new Executive Directors (including those promoted internally) will be in line with the requirements of this Policy, including maximum incentive levels, and will be determined on the principle of delivering remuneration that is proportionate and not more than what is necessary to recruit and secure talented individuals with the requisite levels of skills and experience, ensuring that the cost to secure the right candidate is appropriate.
 If required, awards may be granted to replace awards or amounts forfeited by a previous employer (buyout awards).
-Any buyout awards would be limited to what is considered to be a fair estimate of the value of remuneration forfeited and with equivalent terms (including vesting dates, performance conditions and malus/claw back provisions) to ensure that the cost to secure the right candidate is appropriate.
-As buyout awards may cover multiple years of awards from a previous employer, the grant value is not subject to the maximum limits described in this policy.
+Any buyout awards would be limited to what is considered to be a fair estimate of the value of remuneration forfeited and with equivalent terms (including vesting dates, performance conditions and malus/claw back provisions) to ensure that the cost to secure the right candidate is not subject to the maximum limits described in this policy.